More measures flagged to stem virus spread

 All people arriving from overseas must self-quarantine for 14 days and cruise ships are barred from Australian ports for at least 30 days.

-The federal government has also flagged a second round of economic stimulus measures on top of the $17.6 billion package announced last week.
+The federal government has already flagged another round of economic stimulus measures on top of a $17.6 billion package announced last week.

+This could include a $715 million assistance package for airlines like Qantas and Virgin Australia that will give the carriers relief from airport fees and other aviation industry charges.
+The measure will likely be backdated to February 1, The Australian reported on Wednesday.

+Qantas is slashing international flights by 90 per cent until the end of May in a fresh round of cuts equivalent to grounding 150 aircraft.

-States have developed their own economic packages to lessen the blow caused by the virus, which is set to crush major industries and hurt workers.
+The states and territories have developed their own economic packages to lessen the economic blow from the spread of COVID-19, which is set to crush major industries and hurt workers.

-Australians have been encouraged to take steps for social distancing, while non-essential gatherings of more than 500 people have been banned.
+Australians have been encouraged to practice social distancing, while non-essential gatherings of more than 500 people have been banned.

 Most schools are already taking precautions, including cancelling excursions and assemblies.